By Anna Studman

 See how the main disposable-nappy brands, including Tesco, Asda, Lidl and Pampers, stack up against each other in our guide to the best disposable-nappy brands.

 Or read on to find out more about Aldi nappies and how parents rated them.
 Only logged-in Which? members can view our recommendations in the table below.
-If you’re not yet a member, you can get instant access by taking a £1 Which? trial.
+If you’re not yet a member, you can get instant access by joining Which?.

 |Aldi Mamia Nappies|